surf-visualization/blospray/readme.md

 done in the usual way as the proxy object shows the bounding box of the data and can even be transformed and animated.

-A nice benefit of writing a plugin in C++ is that it is usually much more efficient to load a large dataset directly into memory than having to go through the Blender Python API in order to accomplish the same.
+A nice benefit of writing a plugin in C++ is that it allows on to load a large dataset directly into memory, without having to go through the Blender Python API in order to accomplish the same.
+The latter is usually less efficient.

-Note that BLOSPRAY plugins are different from OSPRay's own "Extensions", that are also loadable at run-time.
+Note that BLOSPRAY plugins are different from OSPRay's own [Extensions](http://www.ospray.org/documentation.html#loading-ospray-extensions-at-runtime), that are also loadable at run-time.
 The latter are meant for extending OSPRay itself with, for example, a new geometry type.
 BLOSPRAY plugins serve to extend *Blender* with new types of scene elements that are then rendered in OSPRay.

 ## Known limitations and bugs